Chocolate birthday cake with soft buttermilk layers and a light whipped chocolate ganache frosting.

 - Finely chop the chocolate and place it in a large bowl.

-- Heat half of the heavy cream until just simmering, then pour it all at once over the chocolate.
+- Heat all of the heavy cream until just simmering.

-- Blend briefly with an immersion blender to smooth the ganache.
+- Blend briefly with an immersion blender until silky.

-- Cover with plastic wrap (touching the surface) and refrigerate for at least 6 hours.
+- Cover with plastic wrap directly on the surface and refrigerate overnight.

 Assembly